We are not accepting volunteers under the age of 18.

 Please read this application completely and carefully before signing.
 This is a legal and binding document.

-By signing this contract, I agree to the following: in consideration for being permitted to be a volunteer of PRH, do hereby state that I am eighteen (18) years of age (or my parent or legal guardian is consenting to my volunteering as evidenced below), and I understand and agree as follows:
+By signing this contract, I agree to the following: in consideration for being permitted to be a volunteer of PRH, do hereby state that I am eighteen (18) years of age and I understand and agree as follows:

 - I understand there are different techniques and philosophies regarding the care and training of parrots and other captive companion birds.